Disclaimer: I don't own Gakuen Alice.

 Ruka shook his head with a smile, his gaze drifting back to Hotaru.
-The beautiful young woman was still having dinner with her friends, looking as cold and composed as she had always been.
+She was eating with her friends, looking as cold and composed as she had always been.
 Her expression was blank, without the faintest trace of worry – a direct contrast to the anxiety that was rapidly building up at the pit of his stomach.

-"She's already decided," the blond whispered, a weak smile forming his lips at the realization.
+"She's already decided," Ruka murmured, a weak smile forming on his lips at the realization.

 Hayate blinked, following his gaze.
 "What?"

 A vague look of concern graced Hayate's features.
-"I guess that's to be expected of Hotaru, huh," he muttered.
+"I guess that's to be expected of Hotaru, huh."
 He shook his head, taking a deep breath before turning to face Ruka.
 "Ruka," he called out, prompting the younger man to look at him.
-Without another word, he offered his hand, a friendly smile falling on his lips.
+Hayate offered his hand, a friendly smile falling on his lips.
 "May the better – best – man win."

 Ruka chuckled, unable to keep himself from returning the smile.
 "Indeed," he said, and accepted Hayate's handshake.
 "May the best man win."

-He had a feeling he had just made a friend out of Hayate Matsudaira.
+He had a feeling he just made a new friend.

-" – and the day after you said that, everyone was already asking me who your Last Dance would be," Mikan said, a thoughtful expression gracing her face as she spoke.
-"They kept saying that you must have already decided long before you said you'd make this announcement, and that I should be the first to know, as your best friend."
+" – and the day after you said that, everyone kept asking me who your Last Dance would be!"
+Mikan exclaimed.
+"They kept saying that you must have already decided long before you said you'd make this announcement, and that I should be the first to know as your best friend."

-Hotaru quietly chewed on her food, listening to what Mikan was saying without comment.
+Hotaru quietly chewed on her food, listening without comment.

-Contrary to what almost everyone seemed to think, choosing someone as her Last Dance was far trickier than anyone could possibly imagine.
-Hotaru had never told anyone of it before, but she found all of it to be completely stupid, especially with the accompanying myth of ending up together with the person you chose to be your Last Dance.
-It was embarrassing enough to watch other girls go through such foolishness every single year ever since she started in the Academy, but that she herself would have to go through the same thing was, in two words, truly mortifying.
+Contrary to what almost everyone seemed to think, choosing someone as her Last Dance was far trickier than they could imagine.
+Hotaru had never told anyone of it before, but she thought it was all incredibly stupid.
+It was embarrassing enough to watch others go through such foolishness every single year since she joined the Academy, but that she herself would have to go through the same thing was, in two words, truly mortifying.

 Hotaru Imai simply did not take part in something so silly.

-She'd been clever enough to skip the whole thing for the last six years through unorthodox schemes (including but not limited to blackmailing particular people), but this year there seemed to be no way of getting around it.
-Not when she had given her word in front of practically the entire school population and all her admirers, and not when she'd already made bets that she would announce a Last Dance tonight.
+She had been clever enough to skip the whole thing for the last six years through unorthodox schemes (including but not limited to blackmailing particular people), but this year there seemed to be no way of getting around it.
+Not when she had given her word in front of practically the entire school population and all her admirers, and not when she had already made bets that she would announce a Last Dance tonight.

 (Yes, bets.
 There was simply no way she'd pass up Koko's bet, that sneaky bastard.)